 - Physical God: Perhaps his most famous characters, the Tribunal and Dagoth Ur, are these.
 He has written extensively about them, especially Vivec, and fleshes out some of the more bizarre aspects that would come with this trope.
 (As opposed to many instances where "Physical Gods" are simply powerful and unkillable 'mortals', Kirkbride explores how achieving this status would affect the minds and perception of reality of these beings.)

-- Rage Against the Heavens: A common trend in many of the characters he writes about is a distinct hatred of the divine (Pelinal, Umaril, the Dwemer) or are themselves divine but who do not get along with other deities (the Tribunal, several of the Daedric Princes).
+- Rage Against the Heavens: A common trend in many of the characters he writes about is a distinct hatred of the divine (Pelinal, Umaril, the Dwemer) or they are themselves divine but do not get along with other deities (the Tribunal, several of the Daedric Princes).

 - Romanticism Versus Enlightenment: Explores the debate in his works, as well as the flaws of each side.
 The ancient Chimer/Dwemer conflict he writes about extensively is one example, as is the Tribunal/Imperial Culture Clash following Morrowind's Voluntary Vassalization.

 - Schizo Tech: A common element in his writing.
-The Dwemer, Sotha Sil, Pelinal, Kinmune...all possess (or are) massive technological innovations over their contemporaries in Tamriel.
+The Dwemer, Sotha Sil, Pelinal, Kinmune... all possess (or are) massive technological innovations over their contemporaries in Tamriel.

 - The Tower: A series concept he really expanded on, especially in regards to the Dwemer Tower (Anumidium/"Walk-Brass") and Red Tower (Red Mountain with the Heart of Lorkhan).